kubernetes/website/content/zh-cn/docs/reference/setup-tools/kubeadm/implementation-details.md

     in the output of `kubeadm init` or can be calculated using standard tools (the hash is calculated over the bytes of the Subject Public Key Info (SPKI) object as in RFC7469).
 The `--discovery-token-ca-cert-hash flag` may be repeated multiple times to allow more than one public key.
-  - As a additional validation, the CA certificate is retrieved via secure connection and then compared with the CA retrieved initially
+  - As an additional validation, the CA certificate is retrieved via secure connection and then compared with the CA retrieved initially
   -->
   - 基本验证：使用令牌 ID 而不是 JWT 签名